rsksmart/devportal-1.0/rif/scheduler/index.md

 ## Model

-makes the payment of the service for a given number of transactions to be executed. the service provider will be the one who will execute the transaction and receive the payment in return
+A Requestor (REQ) makes the payment of the service for a given number of transactions to be executed.
+The Service Provider (SP) provider will be the one who will execute the transaction and receive the payment in return.

-1. A requestor (REQ) buys the service.
+1. REQ buys the service.
 Pays in RIF tokens (or RBTC or any ERC20 whitelisted token) for an amount of transactions that can be scheduled in the future.
-The Service Provider (SP) is going to execute the transaction and receive the payment in return.
+The SP is going to execute the transaction and receive the payment in return.
 The payment is locked until each transaction is executed.
 1. REQ wants to schedule a transaction.
 The transaction has a destination account and a data field, and a given time of execution.
 REQ submits this in the SP's smart contract.
 The SP service is notified of the new transaction requested.
 1. The alarm rings and the SP submits the transaction.
 1. The transaction is confirmed.
 REQ is notified and SP gets paid for their service.